jhaojay/imdb_data_engineer_project_with_aws/README.md

 # Dependency
-Python 3.7.10 was used for this project.
+Python 3.7.10 was used for this project, and the following non-standard libraries were used:
 ```
 pyarrow==6.0.1
 ```